What's in this article:

 Setting up Member Access

-JSTOR offers two access options:
+JSTOR offers the following access options:

 If you already have a member log-in area on your own site, JSTOR can enable access so that members log in to the publisher site and then link back to JSTOR, where they will be authenticated to access journal(s).
 Contact us for assistance in testing or troubleshooting referring URLs.